-Emotional support animals can be a challenge and landlords and requests may catch a property manager off guard so here are some options to think about.
+Emotional support animals can be a challenge for landlords and requests for accommodation may catch a property manager off guard when presented with their first emotional support animal letter, so here are some options to think about.

 By Holly Welles